Word frequency effect: Methods for measuring the word frequency effect

 Most studies looking at the word frequency effect use eye tracking data.
 When words have a higher frequency, readers fixate on them for shorter amounts of time.
 In one study, participants' eye movements were recorded as they scanned single sentence stimuli for topic relevant words.
-Researchers used an Eyelink eye tracker to record the movements of the participants' eyes.
+Researchers used an EyeLink eye tracker to record the movements of the participants' eyes.
 Reading times were found to be longer when focusing for comprehension due to increased average fixation durations.
 Results showed that reading for comprehension rather than scanning for certain words took longer fixations on the text.

 A second method used to measure the word frequency effect is electroencephalogram (EEG).
 The results collected using EEG data vary depending on the context of the word.
 Expected or high frequency words exhibit a reduced N400 response at the beginning of the sentence.
 This study found that predictable words showed a lower N400 amplitude, but did not find a significant effect of frequency.
 More research is needed to see how frequency affects EEG data.

 A third method of measuring the word frequency effect is reaction time.
 Reaction time is used particularly when reading aloud.
 Participants pronounce words differing in frequency as fast as they can.
 Higher frequency words are read faster than the low frequency words.
+In reading development research, children that have adopted strategies to read a single word with one glance were faster than children who read words letter-by-letter, despite the word presented being classified as a high frequency word, suggesting that reading strategies are also influenced by word length.

-A fourth method of measuring the word frequency effect is accuracy.
-Accuracy is used for recognition memory and free recall.
+A fourth method of measuring the word frequency effect is through cognitive testing where accuracy is one of the main variables of interest.
+Accuracy, ie. the participant's response is correct, can be derived from recognition memory and free recall tasks, as well as lexical decision tasks.
 Participants recognise and recall items that are studied differing in frequency.
 In recognition memory, higher-frequency words are more error prone less than lower frequency items.
 In free recall, higher-frequency words are less error prone than lower-frequency items.